zehreken/zehreken.github.io/source/posts/2026-05-15-baby-steps.md

 I decided to make things easier for the agent.
 First I thought the cube colliders were disturbing the stability, so I changed them with capsule ones thinking that the legs would glide easier.
 I also made the legs shorter moved them a bit further in the front and back.
 This actually made the balance base smaller but the agent didn't have giant legs that can trip it off easily.
 None of these really helped.

 And then I got hit with a huge bug.
 I was feeding the network with joint twist values instead of swing values.
 It was very frustrating but also relieving at the same time.
 I immediately knew that this was the main problem.
-I just fixed the functions that return joint angles and the standing training just converged in less than 500 steps, yes five, zero, zero!
+I fixed the functions that return joint angles and the standing training converged in less than 500 steps, yes five, zero, zero!
 My mind was blown.
 I was happy that my initial intuition was correct.
 I mean all the agent has to do was extending its legs anyways.

 The looking curriculum kicked in very quickly since episode length passed 250 very fast.
-The agent also learned to look at a certain direction but there was always a bias, it was either clockwise or counterclockwise regardless if either one of them is closer to the target direction.
+The agent also learned to look at a certain direction but there was always a bias, it was either clockwise or counterclockwise regardless of which direction was closer to the target.

 <figure>
     <video src="/assets/2026-05-15-baby-steps/mix.mp4" controls playsinline>